gazpachu/joanmira/pages/blog/2012-10-26---the-royal-opera-house-in-numbers/index.md

 ---
-title: "The Royal Opera House in numbers 2011/12"
+title: The Royal Opera House in numbers 2011/12
-subtitle: A look back at last season reveals some fascinating figures
+description: A look back at last season reveals some fascinating figures
-cover: "images/roh-numbers.jpeg"
+cover: images/roh-numbers.jpeg
 template: post
 category: work
 ---

-Post originally published on the blog of the ROH (where [I worked as a Digital Developer](/roh)), London by Chris Shipman.
+Post originally published by Chris Shipman on the blog of the Royal Opera Houra (where [I worked as a Digital Developer](/roh)).

 We’ve been looking at figures for the ROH during 2011/12, and found them so amazing that we thought we should share.